wp-document-revisions/wp-document-revisions/readme.txt

 = 3.4.0 =

-* NEW: Add filter 'document_revisions_merge_revisions' to merge revisions if made within this time intervval (Default 0 = No merging).
+* NEW: Revisions can be merged if made within a user-defined interval using filter 'document_revisions_merge_revisions' (Default 0 = No merging).
+* FIX: Cacheing strategy reviewed to ensure updates delivered to users.
 * FIX: Blocks used incorrect, but previously tolerated, parameter for RadioControls
 * FIX: Blocks are made visible to Editor differently with 5.8